tunaflsh/summarizer/README.md

 ### Rewriting Final Summary

 Since the intermediate summaries are notes and only the last summary is a coherent text, the genre or style is only applied to that last stage.
-The final summary can be rewriten with the same notes from intermediate summaries.
+The final summary can be rewritten with the same notes from intermediate summaries.
 The options `-n` and `--genre` can be modified in this mode:
 ```
 python summarizer.py -o OUTPUT [-n NUM_CHOICES] [-g GENRE] [--checkpoint CHECKPOINT] --rewrite
 ```